pgosar/CyberNvim/README.md

 Despite offering a complete IDE-like feature set, CyberNvim's codebase is simple , modular, and built to be broken (in a good way).
-It was made for people that want the convenience of a fully-fledged Neovim configuration and the simplicity and flexibility to make widespread changes to a codebase that feels like they could write it themselves even as a Lua and Neovim beginner.
+It was made for people that want the convenience of a fully-fledged Neovim configuration and the simplicity and flexibility to make widespread changes even as a beginner programmer.
-Furthermore, it strictly organizes code so that everything is exactly where you would expect to find it.
-No dealing with keymap definitions in random plugin config files or autocommands interspersed throughout the config!
+Strict and intuitive code organization makes the codebase especially easy to understand.

 At only 1500 lines of Lua (as of August 2023), CyberNvim is around 3-5 times smaller than similar distributions (AstroNvim at 6.3k lines of Lua, LunarVim